How to Begin Healing from Childhood Trauma as an Adult

 Simple practices include:

-• Writing a letter to your inner child expressing understanding and care
+• Writing a letter to your inner child

 Step 6: Seek Support When You Need It